KrzySztos777/pico_freertos_w5x00_sys/examples/loopback/README.md

-# How to Test iPerf Example
+# How to Test Loopback Example

 ## Step 1: Prepare software

-The following serial terminal program and iPerf are required for iPerf example test, download and install from below links.
+The following serial terminal programs are required for Loopback example test, download and install from below links.

-Note that iPerf uses iPerf 2.0.9.

 - [**Tera Term**][link-tera_term]
-- [**iPerf**][link-iperf]
+- [**Hercules**][link-hercules]